-A seven day hiking tour in Northern Ireland, Donegal, Sligo and Mayo.
+A seven day hiking tour in County Antrim in Northern Ireland, and Donegal, Sligo and Mayo in the Republic of Ireland.
 We visit the Giant’s Causeway, Carrick a Rede Rope Bridge, the hills and coast of Donegal, a sheep herding demonstration, and an exploration of Sligo’s fascination coastal history.

 |Pick up Dublin Airport|

 Tour Map: Hidden Ireland North

 Included In Tour

 DAY 1: MEET AT DUBLIN AIRPORT, TRAVEL TO ANTRIM VIA HILLSBOROUGH

 Terrain: sandy beach | Elevation gain: sea level | .Walking Distance 2 miles (3.2 km)